TheWebWeWeave/Blog/src/source/_posts/Santa-Sleeps-During-the-Day.md

 {% asset_img Deflated_christmas_decorations.jpg "What now this Santa is slouching on a stump" %}

 I bring this up because the inflatable decorations for the lawn are a lot easier to setup.
-My snowmen that we setup every year takes me a long time to setup and then in a few weeks time I have to take them all down and pack them so that I can reconstruct the scene next year.
+My snowmen that I setup every year takes me a long time to setup and then in a few weeks time I have to take them all down and pack them so that I can reconstruct the scene next year.
 However, after seeing what the inflatables look like during the day has made me rethink this.

 {% asset_img OurSnowmen.jpg "A lot more work but look great during the day" %}